When Employees Aren’t Working: How to Motivate Underperforming Employees￼

 Belief, founded or unfounded, is incredibly powerful.
 And might create the spark a person needs to turn their performance around.

-2. Even though you may not want to… ask them to train another employee
+2. Even though you may not want to … ask them to train another employee

-When we train people, when we show people how to do something, several cool things happen—for the teacher.
+When we train co-workers, when we show people how to do something, several cool things happen—for the teacher.
 Trainees implicitly show they respect the person giving the advice.
 They show they respect the trainer’s experience, skill, and insight.

 And the teacher gets a self-esteem boost that comes from being in a position to make a difference in another person’s life.